 Activity Evidence that supports this approach Challenge number(s) addressed Literacy & Numeracy Development The impact of collaborative learning has a consistently positive impact in all core subjects, especially in Literacy, Mathematics, and Science.
 These approaches also benefit those students with low prior attainment.
 Accelerated Reader and Numeracy programmes, Lexia, Rosetta Stone.
-Maths Mastery Reciprocal Reading in Tutor Time 1, 2 and 5
+Maths Mastery Reciprocal Reading in Tutor Time Professional Development for tutors to develop reading techniques 1, 2 and 5

-Professional Development for tutors to develop reading techniques Literacy Coordinator role Improving Literacy in Secondary Schools Collaborative Learning Approaches Education Endowment Foundation Education Endowment Foundation- Maths Mastery Feedback The impact of effective feedback is well-evidence to have a highly positive impact on learning at all stages.
+Literacy Coordinator role Improving Literacy in Secondary Schools Collaborative Learning Approaches Education Endowment Foundation Education Endowment Foundation- Maths Mastery Feedback The impact of effective feedback is well-evidence to have a highly positive impact on learning at all stages.
 Effective feedback has high impact across all subject areas and for all students although low attaining pupils tend to benefit from more explicit feedback strategies than high attainers.
 Effective feedback supports parents and carers in supporting their child(ren) as learners.
-Feedback Education Endowment 1, 2 and 5 Homework Foundation Homework has a positive impact particularly in secondary settings, especially when linked with classroom activities.
+1, 2 and 5 Foundation Homework Homework has a positive impact particularly in secondary settings, especially when linked with classroom activities.
 The benefits can also be seen when coupled with feedback (see above).
 This includes opportunities to complete homework assignments after traditional school hours.
-Homework Education Endowment Foundation 1, 2, 4, 5 and 6 Mastery learning Whilst sometimes challenging to implement, a combination of direct instruction and collaborative learning approaches (see above) is an effective strategy for our students.
+1, 2, 4, 5 and 6 Homework Education Endowment Foundation Mastery learning Whilst sometimes challenging to implement, a combination of direct instruction and collaborative learning approaches (see above) is an effective strategy for our students.
 Ensuring all students have mastered 80% of curriculum content means that students do not progress with gaps or misconceptions.
-Mastery Learning Education Endowment Foundation 1 and 2 Employment of key personnel to support student wellbeing Employment of Inclusion Behaviour Manager Trust Attendance and Welfare Officer Educational Psychologists 3 and 4
+1 and 2 Mastery Learning Education Endowment Foundation Employment of key personnel to support student wellbeing Employment of Student Support Officers in each college SGLA Attendance Officer Educational Psychologists 3 and 4